AkosKappel/clothing-store/README.md

 ### Solution

 To implement this, I used the `Phoenix.PubSub` module.
-I created a channel called `products` in the `lib\clothing_store_web\live\product_live\index.ex` file.
+I created a channel called `products` in the [`lib/clothing_store_web/live/product_live/index.ex`](lib/clothing_store_web/live/product_live/index.ex) file.
-The channel is used to broadcast events, such as when a product is added, modified or deleted.
+The channel is used to broadcast events, such as when a product is added, modified, or deleted.
-When a event is broadcasted, all the connected clients are notified, and their homepage with the products is update accordingly, without having to reload the page.
+When an event is broadcasted, all the connected clients are notified, and their homepage with the products is updated accordingly, without having to reload the page.

 ## Task 5 (optional)